Review: Eta and Zeta!

 Durability & Build: (6/10)

 1) The back of the left wing falls off very easily.
-It plugs right back in, and can be solved in numerous ways by the hobbyist, but Sentinel should tweak the mold to fix this.
+It plugs right back in, and can be solved in numerous ways by the hobbyist.
+FIXED on Zeta toy.

 3) The shoulder rotation mechanisms are CRAZY tight, leading some to wonder if the arm was even capable of rotating at the shoulder.
 It is… but it can’t out of the box.
 If you’re brave enough (and don’t blame me if you break your toy) you can grab needle nose pliers (look for rubber ones to spare your paint) to grab the pivot point that connects the shoulder assembly to the body, then grab the arm nearest the pivoting point and force it to rotate.
 This process is made more precarious as the housing on the top of the shoulder connects to the assembly by a couple small tabs.
 I was very concerned about breaking those tabs and having the outer shoulder fall off the toy.
 Once you’ve made it rotate, it will move as intended and very stiffly.
 I suspect the goal was to create a shoulder that could withstand holding the gun in an outstretched arm but the result was a shoulder so stiff the arm can’t be outstretched.
-I would be shocked if this isn’t fixed on future releases.
+FIXED on Zeta toy.

 5) There’s a sleeve within the hip joint that has a back and a forward position but frequently gets itself spun around so the wrong half is facing forward.
 There’s a peg on the sleeve that is likely meant to prevent this but the leg can be angled in so many ways that the peg is insufficient.
-The solution is to rotate the hip while changing the angle of the hip to get the piece spun around to the right direction.
-You likely do NOT need to remove any screws to do this and you certainly do NOT need to do anything with glue.
+The solution is to rotate the thigh while changing the angle to get the piece spun around to the right direction.
+You do NOT need to remove any screws to do this and you certainly do NOT need to do anything with glue.
 When the sleeve is in the wrong position it can prevent the thigh from getting certain angles but its usually a non-issue.
+This is a quirk of the design and still present on the Zeta toy.

 I honestly can’t imagine a more dynamic Legioss toy.
 The head is on a ball joint that can swivel in any direction, cock, look up and down.
 The shoulders are on a swing that allows the whole assembly to pivot forward/back that attaches to a pivot that allows the shoulder to rock forward/back.
 This attaches to a hinge that allows the arm to pivot upward and a rotation point that SHOULD allow the arm to spin all the way around at the shoulder.
 There is a twist point at the top of the bicep, an elbow, and a twist point below the elbow.
 Depending on the orient the elbow it can achieve 60 or just more than 90 degrees of movement.
 The hands attach via a ball joint allowing them to pivot in all directions and twist.
 The thumb can pivot while the trigger finger can move independent of the other three fingers (one solid piece) with all pivoting on the top knuckle.
 Though primarily for transformation purposes, both pecs rotate and you’ll need to employ this ‘cheat’ if you want to get the toy to be holding the gun across the chest.
 There is a waist that allows the toy to spin completely around and an ab crunch that allows the upper body to pivot forward (or you could use it to pose the toy with a triumph crotch thrust).
 The hips are a combination of a pivot, hinge, and sleeve that allow for the same pivoting out/in and twisting you would get from a ball joint.
 Just below the thigh is a one click “GERWALK” joint of sorts that allows the lower leg to move a bit forward or back that when used in concert with the knee allows the knee to go just more than 90 degrees.
 The ankle is very impressive being a ball joint connected to a hinge.
 This allows the ball joint to shift a little left/right within the leg housing to position the foot better.
 The foot then can do all of the things you would expect from a ball joint.
 The front toe and heel also have some articulation to them, though mostly for transformation purposes they may still come in handy.
 So, why not a perfect score?
 I would love for the hinge that positions the shoulder to allow the shoulder to travel all the way to the front of the chest.
 If the toy could pull this off it would allow for better upper body posing.